Seasons (Sevendust album)

-Dave Williams (Drowning Pool's original singer) who died of cardiomyopathy in August 2002, and Reginald Witherspoon (Lajon Witherspoon's younger brother) who was murdered in November 2002.
+Dave Williams (Drowning Pool's original singer), who died of cardiomyopathy in August 2002, and Reginald Witherspoon (Lajon Witherspoon's younger brother), who was murdered in November 2002.

 Seasons was, for a time, the band's last album with Clint Lowery as he left in 2004.
 Lowery would return to Sevendust in March 2008.

 A limited edition of Seasons was released.
-This includes a DVD featuring "Black" (live and acoustic) and other special features.
+It includes a DVD featuring "Black" (live and acoustic) and other special features.

 Recording and production

 In an unusual choice, Butch Walker was chosen to produce the band's fourth album.
 Although Walker had produced some demos for the band in their early years as Crawlspace, he had a largely pop-oriented résumé.
 In a 2003 interview, guitarist John Connolly described the album's overall approach: